 What’s the best way to make it work?

-Getting your DCC all set up is normally a pretty straightforward task.
+Getting your DCC controllers all set up is normally a pretty straightforward task.
 It works much like a regular control unit for your model train layout but has a few more steps involved.

-These steps, however, depend on the model of DCC you’ve purchased so you need to read those instructions carefully.
+These steps, however, depend on the model of train DCC you’ve purchased so you need to read those instructions carefully.

 General model train layout rules apply as well.
 Making sure that your trains can run around the rails smoothly, everything is connected nicely, and that you have somewhere set up to house your DCC setup.